 Public Defenders: Contact your supervisor or the Public Defender Standards Council at 404.795.2440.

 All Other Beginning Lawyers: Please check the TILPP page or the ICLE seminars page on the State Bar of Georgia website.

 Why are Mentors required to have minimum levels of professional liability insurance or the equivalent?

-Serving as a Mentor in the Transition Into Law Practice Program is not an ordinary volunteer opportunity.
+Serving as a Mentor in TILPP is not an ordinary volunteer opportunity.
 It is a Supreme Court appointment.
-Therefore, it is appropriate to view minimum levels of professional liability insurance coverage as one factor in assessing whether or not a potential Mentor handles the business management of his law practice in a responsible manner.
+Therefore, it is appropriate to view minimum levels of professional liability insurance coverage as one factor in assessing whether a potential Mentor handles the business management of his law practice in a responsible manner.

 Why do I have to pay for Group Mentoring Activities?